 BROWNWOOD – April 12, 2016 – Youth ministry students at Howard Payne University recently participated in the university’s 46th annual Youth Ministry Workshop, an event designed to strengthen their leadership skills and help prepare them for lives of ministry.
 The students participated in 15 sessions throughout the event, hearing from veteran ministers from the area, throughout Texas and beyond.
 The workshop began in 1970 under the leadership of Dr. A.J.
 Turner, who was then assistant professor of religious education.

 The students additionally participated in two worship services and completed a short observation paper on their experiences at the workshop.

-According to Dr. Gary Gramling ’81, professor of Christian studies and director of HPU’s Christian studies graduate programs, other students also recognized God calling them to ministry throughout the week.
+Dr. Gary Gramling, professor of Christian studies and director of HPU’s Christian studies graduate programs, described the impact of the workshop on students.

 “I think the great value of the workshop is the fact that we bring veteran youth ministers each year so that students can hear firsthand about various aspects of student ministry from people who are currently serving,” he said.
 “Leadership is something that can be taught to a certain degree, but much of it is caught from seeing and interacting with people who are wonderful leaders and excellent role models.”